 New ideas, new philanthropy

-We are excited about the 40 projects that are currently moving through the Greenlight Pilot.
-Our definition of 'research' is broad and our Class of 2020 includes academic researchers, doctors, nurses, allied health specialists and patient parents.
-They all have a direct link with Sydney Children's Hospitals Network and many also hold University research and teaching positions.
+We put out a call for innovative ideas that would change the game for children's health and we were thrilled with the positive response.
+Our definition of 'research' was broad and our Class of 2020 included academic researchers, doctors, nurses, allied health specialists and patient parents.
+All of them have a direct link with Sydney Children's Hospitals Network and many also hold University research and teaching positions.